ivanduranic/Homework-Oct-03/README.md

 a) Divs in html have been renamed accordingly as header, section, article, asside and footer.

-b) HTML elements follow a logical structure.
+b) HTML elements follow a logical structure (added link to reset.css).

 c) Alt attributes have been added to image elements.